arcweave/arcweave-unity-plugin/README.md

 3. **GetOptions() has side effects**: This method internally saves and restores variable state while evaluating branch conditions.

-4. **Initialize() resets everything**: Calling `Project.Initialize()` resets all variables to defaults and all visit counts to 0.
+4. **Initialize() resets everything**: Calling `Project.Initialize()` resets all global and board-scoped variables to defaults and all visit counts to 0.

+5. **Board variables require scope**: `Project.GetVariable("health")` only searches project/global variables.
+Use `Project.GetVariable("health", "boardCustomId")` and `Project.SetVariable("health", "boardCustomId", value)` for board-scoped variables.

-5. **Images and Audio clips must be in Resources folder**: Cover images and Audio clips are loaded via `Resources.Load<T>()`.
+6. **Images and Audio clips must be in Resources folder**: Cover images and Audio clips are loaded via `Resources.Load<T>()`.
 Place them in any `Resources` folder and ensure filenames match (without extension).

-6. **Components are not MonoBehaviours**: Arcweave Components represent characters/entities in your narrative, not Unity components.
+7. **Components are not MonoBehaviours**: Arcweave Components represent characters/entities in your narrative, not Unity components.

-7. **Visit tracking is manual**: The `Visits` property must be incremented manually (or use ArcweavePlayer which does it automatically).
+8. **Visit tracking is manual**: The `Visits` property must be incremented manually (or use ArcweavePlayer which does it automatically).

 ---